Content Marketing + Thought Leadership + Corporate Narrative

 I'm a writer, editor, content marketer, and communications professional with more than 15 years of experience crafting big-picture narratives that connect business, technology, culture, and creativity.
-I've led content, digital, and communications teams and initiatives at Slack, Rippling, Wonderschool, and top technology communications agency Mission North.
+I've led content, digital, and communications teams and initiatives at Slack, Rippling, Wonderschool, and many clients at top technology communications agency Mission North.
 As an early member of the Content & Editorial team at Slack, I helped establish the brand as a leading B2B voice in human collaboration and the future of work.

 Before working in tech, I was a staff writer at Fast Company focused on creativity, productivity and in-depth business features, and also held senior editorial roles at Rolling Stone and Billboard.
 Prior to becoming a journalist, I was a policy researcher and speech writer for Harvard University leadership teams including the Office of the President and the Dean of the Graduate School of Education.

 I have a B.A. in politics from Princeton University, an Ed.M. from Harvard University, an M.A. in journalism from New York University, and have elite high net-debt individual status with student loan administrator Navient.
 I was published in Best Music Writing 2010, co-wrote the afterword for a collection of work from the New Yorker's first pop music critic Ellen Willis, and authored the 33 1/3 book "Freedom of Choice" about pioneering new wave band Devo.